 Much of the success of the Committee depends on the quality of its membership.
-The Committee needs to be informed, in touch, engaged and impartial, providing advice to the CAA, the Trustees, and the Secretary of State for Transport (and other Secretaries of State), as appropriate, on the arrangements for the financial protection of air travellers and customers of air travel organisers.
-The Committee works in a constructive and collegiate way, both with the CAA and with each other.
+The Committee needs to be informed, in touch, engaged and impartial, providing advice to the CAA, the Trustees, and the Secretary of State for Transport (and other Secretaries of State as appropriate), on the arrangements for the financial protection of air travellers and customers of air travel organisers.
+Members of the Committee work in a constructive and collegiate way, both with the CAA and with each other.